Skip to content

 If bowel cancer is found at an early stage, the chances of surviving are higher.
 Up to 90 per cent of bowel cancers can be treated effectively if found early.

-The bowel screening test, also known as a Faecal Occult Blood Test (FOBT), looks for tiny amounts of blood in your faeces.
-An FOBT is completed at home and the sample is sent to a laboratory.
+The bowel screening test, looks for tiny amounts of blood in your faeces (poo).
+The test is completed at home and the sample is sent to a laboratory.
 The test will identify people who may need further testing.

 The test is quick, clean, and easy to do.